Emergency Dentist — Chesapeake, VA

 Is it ever necessary to call the hospital for a dental emergency?

 Broken teeth and toothaches need immediate attention, but they are not the kind of issue that a hospital emergency room is equipped to deal with.
 For most cases where you’re suffering from pain or an injury related to the mouth, we can provide you the expert care you need at a reasonable cost.
 That said, you are better off calling 911 for especially dangerous problems that need to be addressed right away, including:

 - A broken or otherwise fractured jaw

-- Swelling of the gums or other oral tissue that stops you from breathing or swallowing
+- Swelling of the gums or other oral tissue that makes breathing or swallowing difficult

-- Any kind of cut that won’t stop bleeding even after you apply pressure to it with a piece of cause
+- Any kind of cut that won’t stop bleeding even after you apply pressure to it with a piece of gauze

 It is possible to put a freshly lost adult tooth back in your mouth, but the window of opportunity to do so is very limited.
 You should get to our office no later than an hour after the initial injury has occurred.
 Before the surgery, it’s important that you avoid damaging the root of the tooth; that means you should only pick the tooth up by the crown and avoid placing it in water (which could damage living cells that might still be attached to it).
 If replantation is no longer possible, we can discuss other options, such as dentures or dental implants.

 “Dental emergency” is a rather broad category; it could be caused by an infection, or it might be an injury you suffered after getting hit in the mouth.
 Because of that, you won’t have an idea of how much you can expect to pay until after we’ve checked your mouth.
 Dental insurance can help you cover the cost of your care, but patients who don’t have such coverage can ask about financing options.